davidquirant/shopifycalculator/README.md

 # Shopify Pricing Plan Calculator

-This is a little project to choose best Shopify Plan depending on sales.
+This is a little project to choose the best Shopify Plan for your store depending on your sales.

 [Visit site](http://www.davidquirant.com/shopifycalculator/)